Aleks048/SimpleDistortion/README.md

     ├── Parameter Control
     │     ├── ASHUMParameterComboBox.h
     │     └── ASHUMParameterSlider.h
-    ├── utils
-    │     ├── ASHUMParameters.h
+    ├── utils                              # unitls used for data organization │     ├── ASHUMParameters.h
     │     ├── ASHUMPluginEnums.h
     │     └── ASHUMUIDefines.h
-    ├── DSP
+    ├── DSP                                # All the all the DSP files.
     │     └── ASHUMUIDist.h
-    ├── Source
+    ├── Source                             # PluginEditor.h and PluginProcessor.h are provided by JUCE and modified only slightly.
     │     ├── PluginProcessor.h
     │     └── PluginEditor.h
     └── README.md

-All the DSP is in the Dist.h file.

-Parameters.h , PluginEnums.h, Defines.h are unitls used for data organization.

-All the Panels files are UI.
-They inherit from BasePanel.h.
-MainPanel.h renders all the other panels and controls them.

-ParameterComboBox.h and ParameterSlider.h are used to connect UI to the audio processor parameters.

-PluginEditor.h and PluginProcessor.h are provided by JUCE and modified only slightly.